Judge rules white man will stand trial for shooting Black teen Ralph Yarl, who went to wrong house

 Yarl spoke softly as he testified that he was sent to pick up his twin siblings but had no phone — he'd lost it at school.
 The house he intended to go to was just blocks from his own home, but he had the street wrong.

-Yarl said he rang the bell and the wait for someone to answer seemed “longer than normal,” he said.
+Yarl said he rang the bell and the wait for someone to answer seemed “longer than normal."

 As the inner door opened, Yarl said he reached out to grab the storm door.